• Skip to primary navigation

 • Bake for 10-12 minutes.

 • Remove the pizza crust from the oven.
-Spread your pizza sauce on top, cheese, and any toppings.
-Baste the crust once again with melted butter.
+Spread your pizza sauce evenly over the crust, add cheese and your desired toppings, and brush the edges with melted butter once more.

-• Bake an additional 10 minutes.
-Broil on low an additional 2 to 5 minutes to encourage further browning, or until the cheese is completely melted and bubbly.
+• Bake for an additional 10 minutes, then broil on low for 2–5 minutes to encourage browning, or until the cheese is fully melted and bubbly.

 • Remove from the oven and let cool 5 minutes before slicing with a pizza cutter.